Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 Customer relationship management in apps allows us to communicate with our target audience whenever and wherever they are, maximizing location and real-time communication.
 Thanks to it, we do not have to wait until our users are in front of their computers to communicate with them, but we can do so when and where we believe it is most appropriate for the purpose of our business.

-For this very reason, retention strategies should play a critical role in any company’s growth activities as they can maximize user engagement rate, reducing churn rate (i.e., the uninstalls) but also improve the conversion rate in each step of the conversion funnel.
+For this very reason, retention strategies should play a critical role in any company’s growth activities as they can maximize user engagement rate, reducing churn rate (i.e., the uninstalls), but also improve the conversion rate in each step of the conversion funnel.

 By enhancing those figures, the final result will be a Lifetime Value increase in our user base and, therefore, the maximization of our advertising spending and ROI.